Fumpledump/Python-Social-Media-Bot/README.md

 Now with this new bot I am working on I can now do all 3!

-Currenlty this bot supports: Discord
+Currenlty this bot supports: •Discord

 -Some easy to answer questions-